fasttime/Polytype/readme.md

 While Polytype takes some actions to mitigate the effect of detached substitutes, like retargeting bound methods if necessary, classes that access the value of `this` in the constructor in order to use it later are generally not safe to subclass.

+### Base classes with private instance members

+Polytype classes do not inherit private members declared in their base classes.
+For this reason, extending base classes with private instance members will not work well and likely result in `TypeError`s at runtime.

 ### `for...in` iterations